Sergey Kiriyenko: Rosatom (2005–2016)

-Kiriyenko was appointed to head Rosatom, the Federal Atomic Energy Agency, on November 30, 2005 by Mikhail Fradkov's Second Cabinet during the second term of President Vladimir Putin.
+Kiriyenko was appointed to head Rosatom, the Federal Atomic Energy Agency, on 30 November 2005 by Mikhail Fradkov's Second Cabinet during the second term of President Vladimir Putin.
 He was also appointed by the same administration to chair the board of directors of the vertically integrated Atomenergoprom nuclear company in July 2007.

 Kiriyenko said on 18 September 2006 while in Vienna, that the reactor in the Bushehr nuclear plant in Iran should be operational by September 2007 and the plant itself will be active in November 2007.
 He advocated President Vladimir Putin's idea of creating an international system of uranium enrichment centers.
 A uranium enrichment center could be operational in Russia in 2007.
 Responding to a reporter's question, Kiriyenko said that the Bushehr power plant would not affect nuclear non-proliferation and that there was nothing preventing Iran-Russia energy cooperation.
 The Government of Russia planned to deliver nuclear fuel to the plant in March 2007.
 After a delay of some three years, Kiriyenko said 21 August 2010's arrival of nuclear fuel at Iran's Bushehr I marks "an event of crucial importance" that proves that "Russia always fulfills its international obligations."
 Spent nuclear fuel from the plant will be sent back to Russia.

 Kiriyenko was replaced as General Director of Rosatom on 5 October 2016 by Alexey Likhachev, former Deputy Minister for Economic Development.

-It came to light in July 2018 that for his work in Rosatom Kirienko was awarded by a confidential decree a Hero of Russia honorary title.
+It came to light in July 2018 that for his work in Rosatom Kiriyenko was awarded by a confidential decree a Hero of Russia honorary title.

 First deputy chief of staff to President Putin

-In September 2016 Kiriyenko was appointed First deputy chief of staff in Putin's administration.
+In October 2016 Kiriyenko was appointed First Deputy Chief of Staff in Putin's administration.
+The position has significant status within the Russian government, with The Moscow Times referring to Kiriyenko as "Putin's right-hand man" and a "gray cardinal" following the appointment.

 Kiriyenko spoke publicly about the need to work with Russian youth and their fondness for debauched hip-hop, most notably in response to the crackdown in late 2018.

 Vadim Prokhorov, one of his former colleagues, described him as "a very flexible man [ideologically], who will never go against the wind."